+It is recommended that students enter medical school after four years of undergraduate study.
 The minimum requirements for admission to the first-year class are:

-- 1. Attendance for three academic years, or the equivalent, at an accredited college of arts and sciences or institute of technology. - 2.
+- Attendance for three academic years, or the equivalent, at an accredited college, university, or institute of technology. - 2.
 Satisfactory completion of the following courses including laboratory work:

-General Biology or Zoology (one year)
+General Biology or Zoology (two semesters)

-General Chemistry (one year)
+General Chemistry (two semesters)